Fighting climate change in an urban context: Toward a disability inclusive approach

 Planners play a key role in shaping society, but have historically oppressed Indigenous communities.
 Adopting Ethical Space-based planning can balance power dynamics between Indigenous and non-Indigenous governments, fostering collaboration and ethical decision-making for land.
 Indigenous voices are the key to climate action, as their deep connection and commitment to act in relationship with the land supports long-term sustainability.
 This research offers recommendations to advance Ethical Space in planning initiatives.
 Through Ethical Space, planners can create more just and resilient futures.

-Evaluating Equity and Justice in Vancouver’s Sea2City Design Challenge: An application of the JustAdapt Framework
+Evaluating equity and justice in Vancouver’s Sea2City design challenge: An application of the JustAdapt framework

 By Tira Okamoto and Andréanne Doyon